Ivans-11/github-repo-notes/README.md

 [中文](README.zh.md) | English

+Ever starred a GitHub repo and forgot why?

+This script lets you add private notes to any repository — whether you starred it or not and whoever it belongs to.

 # GitHub Repo Notes

 A Tampermonkey script that allows you to add local notes to GitHub repositories